What is Leber congenital amaurosis?

 The inheritance pattern of LCA

 LCA typically follows an autosomal recessive inheritance pattern.
 This means that for a child to develop the condition, they must inherit two copies of the mutated gene — one from each parent.
-Both parents usually have normal vision because they carry only one copy of the mutated gene alongside one normal working copy.
+Both parents typically have normal vision because they carry only one copy of the mutated gene alongside one normal working copy.

 In LCA, when children inherit two copies of the mutated gene, their cells cannot produce the necessary proteins correctly.
 Without these key proteins, the photoreceptor cells in the retina start to fail and slowly break down.